Chuck Norris facts: Inspirations and similar trends

 In 2006, a naming poll was held to decide the name of a new bridge in Hungary.
-Since nominations were accepted from everyone, "Chuck Norris" soon became the top candidate for the bridge's name (beating the names of several historical figures along with candidates like David Hasselhoff and Eric Cartman), before being taken over by Stephen Colbert after he called his fans to vote.
+Since nominations were accepted from everyone, "Chuck Norris" soon became the top candidate for the bridge's name (beating the names of several historical figures along with candidates like David Hasselhoff and Eric Cartman), before being taken over by Stephen Colbert after he called on his fans to vote.
 The bridge was eventually named Megyeri Bridge.

 In 2014, after Argentina reached the final of the FIFA World Cup in Brazil, memes containing Chuck Norris facts directed at defensive midfielder Javier Mascherano emerged on social media.
 Similar "facts" were attributed to another soccer player, Zlatan Ibrahimović.

 WWE wrestler Brian Myers, known as Curt Hawkins, incorporated the Chuck Norris facts into his gimmick in August 2016, where he uses his name instead of Norris, e.g., "Children have to put sunscreen on at the beach to protect themselves from Curt Hawkins".

 In India, there exist similar jokes in the form of factoids and quotes about Indian film actor Rajinikanth which are widely circulated in text messages and memes over the Internet.
 These satirical jokes have also inspired several mobile applications for iOS and Android.
 The factoids about Rajinikanth are inspired by Chuck Norris facts in that those follow the same pattern as Chuck Norris facts.
 While some Rajinikanth jokes are original, many of them are circulated with Norris's name replaced by Rajinikanth's.
 Chuck vs Rajini, a 2012 promotional animated video by Expedia, played on the jokes by pitting Norris against Rajini.
 The beginning of 2013 saw similar cluster of jokes gaining trend in the country on Indian cricketer Ravindra Jadeja after Indian cricket captain Mahendra Singh Dhoni tweeted a few "facts" about him on his Twitter page.